About Vermilion County

 Courts & Case Records

 Vermilion County is served by the Circuit Court of the Sixth Judicial Circuit, with Vermilion County Courthouse located at 7 N. Vermilion Street in Danville, Illinois 61832.
-The court can be reached for The Circuit Court has general jurisdiction over all civil, criminal, juvenile, probate, and domestic relations matters arising in Vermilion County.
+The court can be contacted through the office’s website.
+The Circuit Court has general jurisdiction over all civil, criminal, juvenile, probate, and domestic relations matters arising in Vermilion County.
 Illinois operates under a unified court system where the Circuit Court handles all case types, including matters that would be handled by municipal, probate, or justice courts in other states.
 The Sixth Judicial Circuit also includes Champaign County.

 • The Circuit Clerk's office maintains all court records and provides public access during regular business hours, typically Monday through Friday, 8:00 AM to 4:30 PM.